728 Naval Air Squadron

-728 Naval Air Squadron (728 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was formed at the beginning of May in 1943, as a Fleet Requirements Unit, at RN Air Section Gibraltar.
+728 Naval Air Squadron (728 NAS), also referred to as 728 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was last active s a Fleet Requirements Unit between 1943 and 1967 when it last disbanded at RNAS Hal Far (HMS Falcon), Malta, having flown various aircraft types and marks.

+The squadron was initially formed at the beginning of May in 1943, as a Fleet Requirements Unit, at RN Air Section Gibraltar, Gibraltar.
 It provided detachments at RN Air Section Tafaraoui, in Algeria and later at RAF Oujda in Morocco.
-Moving to HMS Grebe, RNAS Dekheila, in Egypt, during June, it then merged into 775 Naval Air Squadron during July.
-It reformed in August, again as a Fleet Requirements Unit, at HMS Grebe, moving immediately to RN Air Section Takali, Malta.
+Moving to HMS Grebe, RNAS Dekheila, in Egypt, during June.
+It then merged into 775 Naval Air Squadron the following month.

+It reformed in August 1943, again as a Fleet Requirements Unit, at HMS Grebe, moving immediately to RN Air Section Takali, Malta.
 It provided target towing both for the Royal Navy's Mediterranean Fleet and the British Army, before later providing a detachment to tow targets for the United States Navy at Naples, Italy.
 The squadron remained on Malta, alternating between the airbases at Ta Kali, Luqa and Hal Far, until disbanding at the latter, in May 1967.